 The rate at which a deburring media wears out is mostly a function of the size and aggressiveness of the media.
 However, in most cases, the media degenerates slowly.
 A general rule of thumb is that the loss percentage of a certain media is 0.5% every 60 minutes of operation.

-Wearing of deburring media increases the efficiency of the deburring process.
+The wearing of deburring media increases the efficiency of the deburring process.
 However, the media must be replaced when lodgments begin to occur due to a massive reduction in size.

-5. Which Is The Best Deburring Media For Finishing Applications?
+5. Which Is the Best Deburring Media for Finishing Applications?

 This, of course, will be a function of the work-piece of interest:

-- Softer Metals and Plastics – Plastic media
+- Softer metals and plastics – Plastic media

 - Heavy deburring – Ceramic media